MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/insider-risk-management-settings.md

 Identifying access to priority physical assets and correlating access activity to user events is an important component of your compliance infrastructure.
 These physical assets represent priority locations in your organization, such as company buildings, data centers, or server rooms.
 Insider risk activities may be associated with users working unusual hours, attempting to access these unauthorized sensitive or secure areas, and requests for access to high-level areas without legitimate needs.

 With priority physical assets enabled and the [Physical badging data connector](import-physical-badging-data.md) configured, insider risk management integrates signals from your physical control and access systems with other user risk activities.
 By examining patterns of behavior across physical access systems and correlating these activities with other insider risk events, insider risk management can help compliance investigators and analysts make more informed response decisions for alerts.
+Access to priority physical assets are scored and identified in insights differently from access to non-priority assets.

 For example, your organization has a badging system for users that monitors and approves physical access to normal working and sensitive project areas.
 You have several users working on a sensitive project and these users will return to other areas of your organization when the project is completed.
 As the sensitive project nears completion, you want to make sure that the project work remains confidential and that access to the project areas is tightly controlled.

-You choose to enable the Physical badging data connector in Microsoft 365 to import access information from your physical badging system and enable priority physical assets in insider risk management.
-By importing information from your badging system and correlating access information with other risk activities identified in insider risk management, you notice that one of the users on the project is accessing the project area after normal working hours and is also exporting large amounts of data to a personal cloud storage service from their normal work area.
-This activity may indicate data theft and compliance investigators and analysts can take appropriate actions as dictated by the circumstances for this user.
+You choose to enable the Physical badging data connector in Microsoft 365 to import access information from your physical badging system and specify priority physical assets in insider risk management.
+By importing information from your badging system and correlating physical access information with other risk activities identified in insider risk management, you notice that one of the users on the project is accessing the project offices after normal working hours and is also exporting large amounts of data to a personal cloud storage service from their normal work area.
+This physical access activity associated with the online activity may point to possible data theft and compliance investigators and analysts can take appropriate actions as dictated by the circumstances for this user.

 ### Configure priority physical assets